 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ClassicInspiredMixes #CollectiveBias

 I just sent two of my “babies” off to college last week.
 I’m so proud of them both and so excited for them, but I’m sad for little ol’ me left at home.
 I miss both of my babies so much (and, no, it’s not any easier sending baby number two off to her first year of college).
 I enjoy making college care packages to send to my babies (and I’m kind known for my college care packages).
 Making care packages is my way of showing my babies how much I love and miss them in a concrete way (and it helps distract me and keep me busy).
 Homemade baked goods are always a staple in my care packages.
+Wondering how to mail brownies so they stay fresh and whole?
 Finding a way to to package baked goods to survive the mail had been a challenge, but these tips for how to package brownies for shipping work for me every time.